-2. The VLT observatory does not provide standard calibrations for VISIR medium and high resolution spectroscopy.
+- 1. The observatory does only provide standard calibrations for low resolution spectroscopy in the 1"slit. - 2.
+The observatory does not provide standard calibrations for VISIR medium and high resolution spectroscopy.
 Thus for medium and high resolution mode the observer has to supply his own calibration by attaching a calibration template to the science OB.
 The observing time needed to execute this calibration is charged to the observer.
+Ideally, early type stars should be chosen.